 - Breastfeeding aids.
 Get a pillow like My Breast Friend or Boppy–especially if you have a c-section (I had 3), you will want a little help supporting your baby as you get used to breastfeeding.
-I’d also pack a lanolin cream like Lansinoh, and breast pads for leaks, which will likely happen when your milk comes in.
-You can go with washable ones (Avent’s are nice) or disposable ones.
+I’d also pack a natural nipple cream like Earth Mama Angel Baby, and breast pads for leaks, which will likely happen when your milk comes in.
+You can go with washable ones or disposable ones.
 I used to sleep with the washable ones and wear disposables during the day.

 - Soft, fuzzy socks or slippers.
 You might have been hot throughout your pregnancy, but there’s a pretty strong chance that during those postpartum night sweats (ugh, don’t ask), you’ll suddenly recall how much you hate having cold feet!